Native Apps vs Webview Apps - What's the Best Choice for Your Business?

 Apps that are only webviews, with no added functionality, will not pass the Apple App Store Guidelines.

-If you're building a webview app and want to enter the app stores, you'll need to add more to it than simply a plain webview.
-You'll want to build mobile UI elements and features such as a native tab menu, navigation, splash screens, mobile login screens and more, to create an app-like experience.
+If you're building an Android webview app or iOS webview app and want to enter the app stores, you'll need to add more to it than simply a plain webview.
+You'll want to build native UI elements and features such as a native tab menu, navigation, splash screens, mobile login screens and more, to create an app-like experience.

 What Are the Benefits of Webview Apps?